22 May Flower Pot Planting Ideas

 Finding the perfect Pot or Planter

-Ruth has collected her pots over the years.
-She has snagged many at garden center’s year-end sales, or at discount stores like T.J.
+Ruth has collected her pots and containers over the years.
+She has snagged many deals at garden center’s year-end sales, or at discount stores like T.J.
 Maxx, Marshalls or Home Goods.
-If you keep your eyes open year-round, you can find your own perfect ceramic or clay containers for fairly decent prices.
+If you keep your eyes open year-round, you can find your own perfect ceramic or clay containers for very good prices.

 I hope you enjoyed the beauty and shot of color today.
 Let me know if you have any questions for Ruth in the comments below. 🙂